yamcs/yamcs/docs/server-manual/links/yamcs-cascading.rst

         **Required.** Upstream path to be mapped.
 Can be either a path to a upstream subsystem or a specific upstream command.

     argument (string)
-        Argument in the upstream command that will be used for the embedded binary downstream command.
+        **Required if type is EMBEDDED_BINARY.** Argument in the upstream command that will be used for the embedded binary downstream command.